-If you change your mind about your taking part in the study you can withdraw your consent at any time without giving a reason and without your care and that of your relative/friend being affected in any way.
+If you change your mind about your relative/friend's wishes or you think that they wouldn't wish to continue to have their care observed, you can withdraw them from the study without giving a reason and without the care of your relative/friend being affected in any way.
 If you do decide to withdraw from the study, any information already collected will be destroyed and will not form part of the final results.